banfelder/linux_bridge_demo/README.md

 Linux bridging requires that the NICs that are part of the 'switch' be put in promiscuous mode.
 This means that they will accept inbound L2 frames with MAC address that are not their own.
 To achieve this, we need to both tell VirtualBox to allow this (`vb.customize ["modifyvm", :id, "--nicpromisc2", "allow-all"]`), and then to actually put the NICs into promiscuous mode (`ip link set eth1 promisc on`).

-b0:eth0 and b0:eth1 don't have their own IP addresses.
+b0:eth1 and b0:eth2 don't have their own IP addresses.
 This is ensured with the `ip address flush` commands.

 The network configuration scripts used here are not idempotent, and do not persist configuration across reboots.
 They are written for maximum clarity, and not intended for production use.

 ## Resources

-Martin Brown's [http://linux-ip.net/html/index.html Guide to IP Layer Network Administration with Linux] was very helpful in preparing this demonstration project.
+Martin Brown's [Guide to IP Layer Network Administration with Linux](http://linux-ip.net/html/index.html) was very helpful in preparing this demonstration project.